 Organizations are rapidly adopting cloud services, attracted by the ease of procurement, relatively low set-up cost, and the opportunity to replace legacy technology that no longer meets business needs.
 Managing security is troublesome due to the unique and varied features intrinsic to using multiple cloud services.

-Cloud services cover a vast range of offerings such as business applications, document storage solutions, databases, and virtual servers, which can all be purchased on-demand from CSPs through a public network or the internet.
+Cloud security services cover a vast range of offerings such as business applications, document storage solutions, databases, and virtual servers, which can all be purchased on-demand from CSPs through a public network or the internet.

 As organizations move to cloud computing to enhance their business operations, they tend to favor the acquisition of cloud services over the expansion of conventional, on-premises IT data centers.
 Countless organizations have adopted this approach.
 For many organizations, this means that almost all their entire IT Infrastructure will eventually be hosted in the cloud environment.